The Mark of Zorro chapter 35 The clash of blades again

 Captain Ramón had observed it.
 He mounted as he was directed, and the highwayman mounted behind him, and held the reins with one hand and the pistol with the other.
 Captain Ramón could feel the touch of cold steel at the back of his head.

-Señor Zorro guided his horse with his knees instead of with the reins.
+Señor guided his horse with his knees instead of with the reins.
 He urged the beast down the slope, and circled the town once more, keeping away from the beaten trails, and so approached the rear of the house where his excellency was a guest.

 Here was the difficult part of the adventure.
 He wanted to get Captain Ramón before the governor, to talk to both of them, and to do it without having anybody else interfere.
 He forced the captain to dismount, and led him to the rear wall of the house.
 There was a patio there, and they entered it.

-It appeared that Señor Zorro knew the interior of the house well.
+It appeared that Señor knew the interior of the house well.
 He entered it through a servant’s room, taking Captain Ramón with him, and passed through into a hall without awakening the sleeping native.
 They went along the hall slowly.
 From one room came the sound of snoring.
 From beneath the door of another light streamed.

-Señor Zorro stopped before that door and applied an eye to a crack at the side of it.
+Señor stopped before that door and applied an eye to a crack at the side of it.
 If Captain Ramón harbored thoughts of voicing an alarm, or of offering battle, the touch of the pistol at the back of his head caused him to forget them.

-And he had scant time to think of a way out of this predicament, for suddenly Señor Zorro threw open the door, hurled Captain Ramón through it, followed himself, and shut the door quickly behind him.
+And he had scant time to think of a way out of this predicament, for suddenly Señor threw open the door, hurled Captain Ramón through it, followed himself, and shut the door quickly behind him.
 In the room there were his excellency and his host.

 “Silence, and do not move!”
-Señor Zorro said.
+Señor said.
 “The slightest alarm, and I put a pistol ball through the governor’s head!
 That is understood?
 Very well, señores!”

-“Señor Zorro!” the gasped.
+“Señor Zorro!” the governor gasped.

 “The same, your excellency.
 I ask your host to be not frightened, for I mean him no harm if he sits quietly until I am done.
 Captain Ramón, kindly sit across the table from the governor.
 I am delighted to find the head of the state awake and awaiting news from those who are chasing me.
 His brain will be clear, and he can understand better what is said.”

-“What means this outrage?” the exclaimed.
+“What means this outrage?” the governor exclaimed.
 “Captain Ramón, how comes this?
 Seize this man!
 You are an officer—”

-“Do not blame the comandante,” Señor Zorro said.
+“Do not blame the comandante,” Señor said.
 “He knows it is death to make a move.
 There is a little matter that needs explanation, and since I cannot come to you in broad day as a man should, I am forced to adopt this method.
 Make yourselves comfortable, señores.
 This may take some little time.”

 His excellency fidgeted in his chair.

-“You have this day insulted a family of good blood, your excellency,” Señor Zorro went on.
+“You have this day insulted a family of good blood, your excellency,” Señor went on.
 “You have forgotten the proprieties to such an extent that you have ordered thrown into your miserable carcel a hidalgo and his gentle wife and innocent daughter.
 You have taken such means to gratify a spite—”

 “They are traitors!” his excellency said.